 How to use Python for loops

-Use Python for loops
+Use Python For Loops

 Written by Jamila Cocchiola who has always been fascinated with technology and its impact on the world.
 The technologies that emerged while she was in high school showed her all the ways software could be used to connect people, so she learned how to code so she could make her own!
 She went on to make a career out of developing software and apps before deciding to become a teacher to help students see the importance, benefits, and fun of computer science.